 Across the road from the Petrol Station is the pub (402 Learmonth St).
-It offers good food (if a little pricey) in a nice environment.
+It offers good food (if a little pricey) in an historic but echoey environment (lots of wood floors and panelling).
 Established in 1842, the Crown Hotel was the first inland hotel in Victoria to be issued with a license and is the oldest continually licensed hotel in Regional Victoria.
 Ph: (03) 5341 3402

 There’s Espresso Depot which by reputation makes the best coffee in Buninyong.
 The Depot offers a range of snacks and sells sourdough bread.
 It’s on 5341 2677 and is open 7-5 daily.